Mury12/dietacerta-ws/README.md

 It is auto-implemented when you use the db extractor, but you may also want to create your own queries.

-Note that when you use the method `AbstractModel::toArray`, this will turn the props into snake_case unless you specify that you dont want setting `$snake = false` on `MyModel::toArray([], false)`.
+Note that when you use the method `Model::toArray`, this will turn the props into snake_case unless you specify that you dont want setting `$snake = false` on `MyModel::toArray([], false)`.
 Check the method description for further information.